EENI Global Business School

 Hindu Businesspeople (Hinduism)

-2. Senapathy Gopalakrishnan: co-president of Infosys (one of the largest technology companies in the world);
+2. Senapathy Gopalakrishnan: co-president of Infosys (one of the largest technology companies in the world)

-3. Shri Mukesh Ambani: director of Reliance Industries (3% of the Indian GDP) and the ninth richest person in the world;
+3. Shri Mukesh Ambani: director of Reliance Industries (3% of the Indian GDP) and the ninth richest person in the world

-4. Srichand P Hinduja: president of the Hinduja Group (one of the largest diversified groups in the world); the Hinduja group is characterized by the application of Vedic principles in its business strategy;
+4. Srichand P Hinduja: president of the Hinduja Group (one of the largest diversified groups in the world); the Hinduja group is characterized by the application of Vedic principles in its business strategy

-5. Kiran Mazumdar: founder of BIOCOM, the largest biotechnology company in India, she applies a policy of affordable prices for everyone for their anti-cancer drugs.
+5. Kiran Mazumdar: founder of BIOCOM, the largest biotechnology company in India, she applies a policy of affordable prices for everyone for their anti-cancer drugs

-S P Hinduja, Hindu Businessman, India, Application of Vedic Principles of Work (Course Master Doctorate)
+S P Hinduja, Hindu Businessman, India, Application of Vedic Principles of Work

 But it is also necessary to know the influence of Zoroastrianism (the Tata Group controls Western brands such as Jaguar, Land Rover or the Korean Daewo), Jainism (the family Sahu Sain controls the largest Indian communication group), Sikhism (multinationals such as Rotchild or Mastercard have hired Sikh managers because of their rectitude) and Islam (Yusuf Khwaja Hamied is the founder of CIPLA, one of the largest generic pharmaceutical companies in the world) in India.